Yurim-Lee/Yurim-Lee/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a security researcher and developer.
+I'm a security researcher and engineer.
 I'm interested in 'Endpoint security', 'AI for malicious traffic classification'.

 The code for patent-pending or unpublished research are contained in the private repository